tud-hri/joan/docs/firststeps-joan-run.md

 These are the steps required from executing JOAN to driving your vehicle in CARLA.
 This quick guide will include a lot of references to more detailed documentation for the modules themselves.
 If you cannot seem to grasp what is going on in the GIFS below then please look at that documentation.
-Other than that the text descriptions in this section will be minimal, and mostly
+Other than that, the text descriptions in this section will be minimal, and mostly
 GIFs and pictures! :)

 !!!
 Note